 If your browser does not support web fonts, a standard font is used by your computer.

 You can find more information about Google Web Fonts at https://developers.google.com/fonts/faq and in Google's data protection declaration: https://policies.google.com/privacy?hl=de.

 We use "Google reCAPTCHA" (hereafter "reCAPTCHA") on this website.
 Provider is Google Ireland Limited ("Google"), Gordon House, Barrow Street, Dublin 4, Ireland.

-With reCAPTCHA it should be checked whether the data entry on this website (eg in a contact form) is done by a human or by an automated program.
-To do this, reCAPTCHA analyzes the behavior of the website visitor based on various characteristics.
+The purpose of reCAPTCHA is to check whether data is entered on this website (e.g. in a contact form) by a person or by an automated program.
+For this, reCAPTCHA analyzes the behavior of the website visitor based on various characteristics.
 This analysis begins automatically as soon as the website visitor enters the website.
-For analysis, reCAPTCHA evaluates various information (eg IP address, website visitor's time spent on the website or mouse movements made by the user).
-The data collected during the analysis will be forwarded to Google.
+For the analysis, reCAPTCHA evaluates various information (e.g. IP address, length of stay of the website visitor on the website or mouse movements made by the user).
+The data collected during the analysis are forwarded to Google.

 The reCAPTCHA analyzes are completely in the background.
 Site visitors are not advised that an analysis is taking place.